davidbmitchell77/Salesforce-Data-Loader/ReadMe.md

 - You may map constants by surrounding them with double quotation marks.
 - Specify the full path to the mapping file in the **process.mappingFile** property of the **process-conf.xml** file

 Column mapping for data update/insert.
-Salesforce fields are on the left:
+Salesforce fields are on the left.
+PostgreSQL fields are on the right:
 ~~~
 Id=Id
 CreatedBy.Name=CreatedBy